sureshdba2/Vault/README.md

 ## Introduction

-Vault from HashiCorpis a tool for securely accessing secrets.
+Vault from HashiCorp is a tool for securely accessing secrets.
 Vault provides an unified interface to any secrets, while providing rigid access control and detailed audit log.
 AppZ platform provides Vault-1.2 as a core stateful component.

 ### Features: